-The internet has created a drastic shift in the customer journey.
+The internet has created a drastic shift in the customer journey making lead generation more complex.
 Gone are the days when customers seek out a sales representative from a company to provide them with expert advice on solving their challenges.
 Customers now have a wealth of information at their disposal and can make decisions online without the help of a sales person.

 Lead generation strategies have changed to accommodate for this new customer journey.
 It is more critical than ever to get your content in front of a prospect during the research and discovery stage.
 In fact, the Content Marketing Institute reported that 70% of B2B marketers surveyed say they are creating more content this year than they did in 2016.

 As a small business owner with limited resources, you need to be strategic in your lead generation tactics to optimize sales during this period.
 Here are some tips that you can implement right away.